-The stapler defect involves a defective component within the jaw of the device, leading to malformed staples.
-The company has said the stapler defect could lead to prolonged surgery, post-op connection leak, hemorrhage, or death.
-At least seven serious injuries and one death have been reported to Ethicon.
+The stapler recall involves an alleged defective component within the jaw of the device, leading to malformed staples.
+The company has said the stapler design could lead to prolonged surgery, post-op connection leak, hemorrhage, or death.
+At least seven serious injuries and one death have allegedly been reported to Ethicon.

 Last year, the FDA sent a letter to health care providers and hospitals after discovering more than 41,000 medical device reports that describe adverse events and deaths linked to the use of surgical staplers.

 Johnson & Johnson faces a mind-blowing 100,000 lawsuits, with injured plaintiffs suing the company over a range of dangerous products, including opioids, baby powder, surgical devices and other medications.